-The e-reputation of service companies is essential in our digitally led information age.
-You need to understand that there is a problem of trust in China, many customers have previously been cheated by local companies with local customer service and business practice not famously of a high quality in China.
-Being an international company therefore plays to your advantage but you need to create and reinforce a positive reputation.
+The e-reputation of service companies is essential in our digitally-led information age.
+You need to understand that there is a problem of trust in China, many customers have previously been cheated by local companies with local customer service and business practices not famously of high quality in China.
+Being an international company, therefore, plays to your advantage but you need to create and reinforce a positive reputation.

-In Forums you need to create user to user conversations around your company and services.
+In Forums, you need to create user-to-user conversations around your company and services.
 This is powerful as user recommendations and testimonials are very persuasive in a more collectivist Chinese society.
-This can include links to your landing page for lead gen but the approach here is not to blatantly advertise, rather build reputation and generate discussion.
+This can include links to your landing page for lead gen but the approach here is not to blatantly advertise, but rather build a reputation and generate discussion.
 It plays an important supportive role.

 WeChat; The King of Communication